joelek/circus/readme.md

 * Add filter to entity pages.
 * Change line heights to make umlauts fit.
 * Fix crash on playback of empty contexts.
+* Gracefully handle absence of FFMPEG.
+* Make cue playback reset to start.
+* Support downloading of images.